CCRI-Cyberknights/comms/USER_GUIDE.md

 #### Step 3: Generate Messages
 1. Click "Generate Messages"
-2. Personalized messages will appear for each contact
+2. Personalized messages will appear in the full-width section below
-3. Click "Copy Message" next to each message
+3. Each message displays in its own row for easy reading

 ### Creating Custom Templates